-Since animal fats are a crucial part of every dog food, they’re also subject to going bad… becoming rancid shortly after manufacture.
+Since animal fats are a crucial part of every dog food, they’re also subject to spoilage — becoming rancid shortly after manufacture.

-To extend the shelf life of any dog food, manufacturers nearly always need to add a preservative to each product.
+To extend the shelf life of any pet food, suppliers must add a preservative to many fat or oil ingredients.

-Natural preservatives are usually made from anti-oxidants… like vitamins C or E. You’ll see them printed on a dog food’s ingredients list using some form of the word “tocopherol” or “ascorbate”.
+Natural preservatives are usually made from anti-oxidants — like vitamins C or E. You’ll see them printed on a dog food ingredients list using some form of the word “tocopherol” or “ascorbate”.

 “…chicken fat preserved with alpha-tocopherol”

-But artificial preservatives are another story.
-Used long term, they add a notable risk of toxicity to any dog food.
+However, artificial preservatives are another story.
+Used long term, they can add a notable risk of toxicity to any dog food.

 For example, take the moisture preservative, propylene glycol.
 You may recognize propylene glycol by its more infamous use in certain types of non-automotive anti-freeze.